ransel117/ranmath/README.md

 Will not be the most precise thing in the world but aiming to be within a reasonable amount of libc.

-Aiming to be a single header stb-style library.

 ## How to use
 Include ranmath.h in your project;
 ```C